reinteractive-open/installfest_guides/source/guides/installfest41/getting_started.md

 posts.
 Let's fix that.
 We'll use HTTP Basic authenticate to put a password on actions we don't want everyone accessing.
-Open `app/controllers/posts_controller.rb` and add `before_filter :authenticate, :except => [ :index, :show ]` on line 2 just below the class declaration.
+Open `app/controllers/posts_controller.rb` and add `before_filter :authenticate,
+  except: [ :index, :show ]` on line 2 just below the class declaration.
 At the bottom of your file put the following code:

 ```ruby
   private